There are two principle ways to use quizzes for lead generation.

 Part 1: Selecting the right quiz.

 Interact has templates for every industry, so to select the best possible quiz for your business, choose the right category that you fit into and then grab a quiz that matches your brand.
-So for example, if I'm a marketing consultant who helps people start their own online businesses, I'd select "Marketing" as my category and then choose the template "Do You Have What it Takes To Start An Online Business?"
+So for example, if I'm a marketing consultant who helps people start their own online businesses, I'd select the template "Do You Have What it Takes To Start An Online Business?"

 Part 2: Customize your quiz style